DanCag/TOPOS_old_old_old/README.md

 ### 1. Installing required python modules

-Commands that you need to execute in order to get Ubuntu 20.04 LTS ready after a fresh installation.
+Commands that you need to execute in order to get your system ready.

 ```
 sudo apt install python3-pip